-" The stable rating outlook reflects our expectation that SCB will be able to sustain its financial profile and liability structure over the next 12 months.
+" The stable rating outlook reflects our expectation that SCB and its ultimate parent Banco Santander S.A.
+(Spain) (Santander, A2 positive/A2 positive, baa12) will be able to sustain their respective financial profiles and liability structure over the next 12 months.